SecondOrderHarmonics/.github/profile/README.md

 # $2f —$ Second Order Harmonics: _Analogue Sound for the Digital Age_

 ## General Info
 These are our GitHub Repos.
 Feel free to look through them.
-Please open issues if you find mistakes, have issues during your own production of on of our designs or have suggestions for future revisions.
+Please open issues if you find mistakes, have issues during your own production of one of our designs or have suggestions for future revisions.

 ## Links, Blog Posts and Further Info off-site
 - www.secondorderharmonics.com & www.secondorderharmonics.eu